The Share a Coke Story

-It was the first time in Coca-Cola’s 125-year history that the brand had made a major change to it’s packaging.
-The limited edition nature of the bottles would leverage the powerful implied scarcity concept – increasing both sales and brand affinity simultaneously.
+It was the first time in Coca-Cola’s 125-year history that the brand had made a major change to its packaging.
+The limited edition nature of the bottles would leverage implied scarcity – increasing both sales and brand affinity simultaneously.

 Strategy, Goals and Objectives

 The purpose of the campaign was to create a more personal relationship with consumers and inspire shared moments of happiness.

 “We are using the power of the first name in a playful and social way to remind people of those in their lives they may have lost touch with, or have yet to connect with.”

 While the true objectives of the campaign remain confidential, it’s rumoured that Coca-Cola had two main goals they wanted to achieve

 - The primary objective was to increase their sales leading into the summer period in Australia, specifically within the young adult target segment.

 - The second was to reactivate light-buyer customers